 Thailand is headed for widespread adoption of blockchain technology within two years.
 In anticipation, the government amended its Electronic Transaction Act 2001 to support the use of smart contracts and is implementing new privacy laws that will take into account the sharing of personal data for public use via blockchain such as for patient records in hospitals.

-Before a health care blockchain system could be adopted nationwide, several technical, organizational, and environmental challenges must be addressed.
+blockchain system could be adopted nationwide, several technical, organizational, and environmental challenges must be addressed.